ShimantoRahman/empulse/docs/guide/metrics/choosing_metric.rst

     - * Metric
       * Description
-    - * Cost Loss
+    - * :func:`~empulse.metrics.cost_loss`
       * Measures how much a classifier would cost if it were to be used in the real world.
+        It takes the instance-dependent costs into account.
-    - * Expected Cost Loss
+    - * :func:`~empulse.metrics.expected_cost_loss`
       * Similar to the cost loss, but takes the predicted class probabilities into account.
         So it will punish classifiers if they are not confident in their predictions.
+        It takes the instance-dependent costs into account.
-    - * Expected Log Cost Loss
+    - * :func:`~empulse.metrics.expected_log_cost_loss`
       * Similar to the expected cost loss, but uses the logarithm of the predicted class probabilities.
-        This will punish classifiers more if they are not confident in their predictions.
+        This will punish classifiers if they are not confident in their predictions and will punish them more if they are very confident in the wrong class.
         This can be seen as a generalization of the weighted cross-entropy loss.
+        It takes the instance-dependent costs into account.
-    - * Savings Score
+    - * :func:`~empulse.metrics.savings_score`
       * Measures how much a classifier saved over a baseline model (in terms of the cost loss).
         1 is the perfect model, 0 is as good as the baseline model, and negative values are worse than the baseline model.
+        It takes the instance-dependent costs into account.
-    - * Expected Savings Score
+    - * :func:`~empulse.metrics.expected_savings_score`
       * Similar to the savings score, but takes the predicted class probabilities into account.
         So it will punish classifiers if they are not confident in their predictions.
+        It takes the instance-dependent costs into account.
+    - * :func:`~empulse.metrics.max_profit_score`

-- **Cost Loss**: The cost loss measures the cost of a classifier if it were to be used in the real world.
+      * Measures how much profit a classifier would make if it were to be used at the optimal decision threshold.
-  This is u
-- **Savings Score**: The savings score measures the cost savings of a classifier over a baseline model.
+        The optimal decision threshold maximizes the profit and is calculated by the metric.
+        It does **NOT** take the instance-dependent costs into account, rather it evaluates global classifier performance.
+    - * :func:`~empulse.metrics.emp_score`
+      * Similar to the maximum profit score, but takes the expected value of the cost-benefit distribution.
+        This allows you to express uncertainty over certain costs or benefits.
+        Note that the "expected" does not refer to the class probabilities, but to the expected value of the cost-benefit distribution.

 (Expected) Cost Loss
 --------------------